Maryland Constitution of 1776: Elections and the franchise

+Most of the people living in Maryland at this time were disenfranchised.
 Despite the declaration that all power emanates from the people, the document kept political power in the hands of the male citizens who met a minimum property requirement.
 When adopted, the 1776 constitution allowed 20,000 of the 300,000+ people living in Maryland to vote.

 Slaves and women could not vote, nor did they have equal rights to men.
+Women were not allowed to vote as they were considered dependent on their husbands or their fathers.
+Enslaved people were also considered dependents and not citizens so therefore they were disenfranchised.
+Free black men who met the property qualifications were technically eligible to vote.
+However, the property requirements for voting were so high that it was very unlikely for free black men to reach this status in Maryland at this time.
+The constitution extended voting rights to include Catholics but did not include any non-Christians.
+Only about 55 percent of white men were allowed to vote under the new constitution mainly because of property requirement restrictions.
+White freemen had to have £30 of property in order to vote which excluded much of the poorer population such as tenant farmers.
+Voting was also done by voice which means that each vote was not secret.
 Only Christians could hold office until 1826, when legislation was adopted allowing Jews to hold office and have equal rights and privileges with Christians.

 They directly elected delegates to the Maryland General Assembly and indirectly elected State Senators.
 Voters would elect Senatorial Electors every five years.
-These men would then meet together to elect a fifteen-member Senate, nine members from the Western Shore and six members from the Eastern Shore.
-If a Senate vacancy occurred between elections, then the Senate itself selected a replacement.
-The Governor was elected by the joint legislature, not by the people directly.
+These men would then meet together to elect a fifteen-member Senate, nine members from the Western Shore and six from the Eastern Shore.
+If a Senate vacancy occurred between elections, the Senate selected a replacement.
+The Governor was elected by the joint legislature, not the people directly.
 And most local offices were appointed by the Governor, with the concurrence of his Executive Council.

 Subsequent history

+Most average people were very upset with the new form of government as it was not very democratic.
+Without many ways to participate in their government, many people turned to protests to fight back against the constitution.
 The 1776 constitution was amended 66 times, most notably in 1837, to, among other things, provide for a popularly elected governor, instead of one chosen by the legislature.
 The constitution was initially about 8,800 words long.
 The several amendments added to it between 1792 and 1846 brought its total length to about 15,200 words.

-Black men who met the property requirement could vote until 1810, when the General Assembly ratified a constitutional amendment (approved by the 1809 assembly) to change "freemen" to "free white men" in Article 2 of the constitution.
+Black men who met the property requirement could vote until 1810, when the General Assembly ratified a constitutional amendment (approved by the 1809 assembly) to change "freemen" to "free white men" in Article 2 of the Constitution.